Does Homeowners Insurance Cover Water Damage?

 Some instances where you won’t be covered for water damage include:

 • Flooding from rain, river overflow or tsunami: A significant source of water damage that is not always covered is flooding, including flooding from natural causes like rain, river overflow or tsunamis.
-For that, you’ll need a separate flood insurance policy
+For that, you’ll need a separate flood insurance policy.
+As little as 1 inch of floodwater can cause around $25,000 in damage (FEMA).

 • Sewer backups: Overflows that are caused by sewages or drains are not covered either.
-But you can ask your insurer for an add-on or endorsement to include these on your policy.
+But you can ask your insurer for an add-on or endorsement to include these on your policy, which typically carries its own limit (often about $5,000–$25,000) (Triple‑I).

 How Do You Prevent Water Damage?

 • Install water detection devices: These small devices have sensors that can sound an alarm when they come into contact with moisture.
-They’re great for catching smaller leaks that you’re likely to miss.
+Insurers increasingly incentivize automatic leak detection and whole‑home shutoff systems to cut non‑weather water losses; modern solutions use flow analytics and low‑power sensor networks and can materially reduce claim frequency/severity (LexisNexis; LoRa Alliance).

 FAQ